PocketCareS/Server/README.md

 ![](RackMultipart20200731-4-1p1bw0t_html_458b2837319d95fb.png)

 11. Get the IP address of your system.
-12. Access the URL \&lt;ip\&gt;/user/sample.
-If it prints &quot;Hello World&quot; Then the server is up and running.
+12. Access the URL ```<ip\>/user/sample.
+If it prints "Hello World"``` Then the server is up and running.
 13. Configure the IP address in the Android [reference], iOS [reference] and web portal[reference].
-14. If on the deployment logs the SERVER\_PORT issue appears.
+14. If on the deployment logs the SERVER_PORT issue appears.
 Navigate to the

-Environment variables of the POD and enter the variable name as SERVER\_PORT and value as 8080
+Environment variables of the POD and enter the variable name as SERVER_PORT and value as 8080

 ![](RackMultipart20200731-4-1p1bw0t_html_eefe4fbabbab52ef.png)